hosking/persistence/proposals/simple-transactions/MVP.md

 defined here could overload the corresponding non-transactional instructions since transactional and non-transactional types are distinct.
 We preferred not to require a further case analysis on types when executing these instructions.

+Certain instructions may be executed only within the body of a transactional block (`tblock`) or tranactional function (`tfunc`).
+They are: instructions that may add to the read or write set of a transaction, i.e., that access mutable data during a transaction, and `tfail` (which causes a transaction to fail).

 #### Transactions and Conflict Detection